- Encountering the VBA runtime error 1004 is not a good sign, but this article could prove helpful.

 - What types of errors are common to VBA?

 There are three types of VBA errors that you may encounter when executing an Excel macro.
-These compile errors, runtime errors; logical errors (bugs).
+These compile errors, runtime errors, and logical errors (bugs).

 - What are Runtime Errors?

 Runtime errors occur during the execution of your code and cause the code to stop running.
-For example, if your code attempts to divide by zero, you will be presented with a message box, which states “Run-time error ’11’: Division by zero”.
+Check out our detailed Excel runtime error fix article.